jimmyangel/morinricardo/content/post/2021-07-15-geoportal-provita-admin.md

 ---

-In this post, I gave an overview of the Admin functionality of the Provita Geoportal.
-In future posts, I will continue describing the technical details behind the site, for example, how the pre-view tiles are auto-generated using a "serverless" approach.
+On this post, I gave an overview of the Admin functionality of the Provita Geoportal.
+On [future posts](/post/2021-09-12-geoportal-provita-tiles/), I will continue describing the technical details behind the site, for example, how the pre-view tiles are auto-generated using a "serverless" approach.

 ¡Hasta la vista!